shnayan/assesment/README.md

 # UK reported street crimes dataset analysis
-An analysis of Chicago crime data using Apache Spark.
+An analysis of UK crime data using Apache Spark.
 The data can be pulled from the [UK Street Crime Data Link](https://data.police.uk/data/).

 #### Technologies Used
  - Scala